saadarif/DTCTeaching/IntroductionLinearModels/index.md

 >- The assumptions are (in order of importance in relation to the robustness of your results):
   1.  errors terms ($\epsilon_{ijk}$) are independent
   2.  equal variance of errors terms (homogeneity of variances)
-  3. The errors  are normally distributed.
+  3. The response variable is normally distributed or more generally the errors  are normally distributed.

 >- One way of checking assumption (independence), plot residuals against all levels of each explanatory variable